-Benefit Description You pay · does not apply to benefits in this Section.
-Covered medications and supplies Standard Option We cover the following medications and supplies prescribed by a Plan physician and obtained from a Plan pharmacy or through our mail order program: Tier 1 drugs - \$10 copayment (2.5 copayments will apply for 90-day supplies of maintenance medications obtained by mail order) Drugs and medications that by Federal law of the United States require a physician's prescription for their purchase, except those listed as Not covered.
-Tier 2 drugs - 30% of the Plan allowance with a \$400 per prescription maximum, up to a 30-day supply.
-Self-administered injectable drugs Tier 3 drugs - 50% of the Plan allowance with a \$400 per prescription maximum, up to a 30-day supply.
-Drugs for sexual dysfunction within applicable limits.
+Benefit Description You pay · when we say below: "(calendar year deductible applies)".
+Covered medications and supplies Standard Option We cover the following medications and supplies prescribed by a Plan physician and obtained from a Plan pharmacy or through our mail order program: Tier 1 drugs - \$10 copayment (2.5 copayments will apply for 90-day supplies of maintenance medications obtained by mail order) • Drugs and medications that by Federal law of the United States require a physician's prescription for their purchase, except those listed as Not covered .
+Tier 2 drugs - 50% of the Plan allowance with a \$400 per prescription maximum, up to a 30-day supply.
+Tier 3 drugs - 50% of the Plan allowance with a \$600 per Self-administered injectable drugs prescription maximum, up to a 30-day supply. • Drugs for sexual dysfunction within applicable limits.
 Please call the Plan for information.
-Member pharmacy cost share will apply toward the annual out-of-pocket maximum.
-Infertility prescriptions available for members between 21 and 44 years of age, up to six cycles per pregnancy attempt.
+Member pharmacy cost share will apply toward the annual out-of-pocket maximum. • Infertility prescriptions available for members between 21 and 44 years of age, up to six cycles per pregnancy attempt.
 Nutritional formulas for the treatment of phenylketonuria, branched-chain ketonuria, galactosemia and homocystinuria.
 Prescription or non-prescription enteral formulas for home use, whether administered orally or via tube feeding, for which a Physician or other licensed Provider has issued a written order.
 The written order must state that the enteral formula is Medically Necessary and has been proven effective as a disease-specific treatment regimen.
 Specific diseases and disorders include but are not limited to: inherited diseases of amino acid or organic acid metabolism; Crohn's disease; gastroesophageal reflux; gastroesophageal motility such as chronic intestinal pseudo-obstruction; and multiple severe food allergies.
 Multiple food allergies include, but are not limited to: immunoglobulin E and nonimmunoglobulin E-mediated allergies to multiple food proteins; severe food protein induced enterocolitis syndrome; eosinophilic disorders and impaired absorption of nutrients caused by disorders affecting the absorptive surface, function, length, and motility of the gastrointestinal tract.
-Modified solid food products that are low in Modified solid food products that are low in protein, contain modified protein, or are amino acid based to treat certain inherited diseases of amino acid and organic acid metabolism and severe protein allergic conditions.
+Modified solid food products that are low in protein, contain modified protein, or are amino acid based to treat certain inherited diseases of amino acid and organic acid metabolism and severe protein allergic conditions.